Alternaria Leaf Spot Prevention And Treatment

 Alternaria alternata creates asexual spores called conidia in the spots of infected leaves.
-A sudden drop or raise in humidity can trigger the conidia to start falling, and they will be carried by air currents to other plants.
+A sudden drop or rise in humidity can trigger the conidia to start falling, and they will be carried by air currents to other plants.

 Once conidia have landed on leaves, they rest until nightfall and the dewpoint rise.
 The humidity allows the conidia to germinate, and in as little as 12 hours, the fungus can penetrate the leaf and take hold, beginning to spread.

 Alternarias which cause other diseases such as fruit or root rots may be spread directly through the tissue of infected plants, as well.
-This fast-moving fungal genus can rapidly become a problem large-scale agriculture or even just in the backyard vegetable garden.
+This fast-moving fungal genus can rapidly become a problem in large-scale agriculture or even just in the backyard vegetable garden.